Prof Haley Gomez

 - Web Committee

 I obtained my first degree from Cardiff University in 2001 and stayed on to do my PhD with Prof Mike Edmunds and Prof Steve Eales, awarded in 2004.
 I obtained a fellowship with the Royal Commission for the Exhibition of 1851 to carry out post-doctoral research during 2004-2005.
-I then was hired here at Cardiff as a lecturer and was made a Senior Lecturer in July 2013.
+I then was hired here at Cardiff as a lecturer and was made a Senior Lecturer in July 2013 and was awarded a Personal Chair in Astrophysics in 2015.
 I was awarded an ERC consolidator grant worth 1.8 Million Euros in 2015.

-I am currently supervising Simon Schofield in dusty galaxies and supernova remnants.
+I am currently supervising Zoe Ballard, Jeni Millard, Rosie Beeston and Hannah Chawner in projects ranging from dusty galaxies and supernova remnants.
 I also co-supervise Subhajit Sarkar (main supervisor Enzo Pascale) on exoplanet research.
-My first PhD student Chris Clark successfully defended his thesis in Dec 2014 and is now a postdoctoral assistant in astronomy.
+PhD students Chris Clark and Simon Schofield successfully defended their PhD in Dec 2014 and Dec 2016 respectively.